 The Google One Today app is available for Android and iOS devices and allows users to contribute to causes all over the world.
 You can add your nonprofit's cause to the Google One Today app to encourage users to donate.
 Google covers the processing fee, so nonprofits receive 100% of the donation from each user.
 This service is free to everyone, regardless if they are a Google for Nonprofits member or not.

-These two products are not part of the Google for Nonprofits program, but they are essential tools to use to maximize your marketing efforts.
-Best of all, they're free!
 With Google Analytics you can see data for all of your website visitors.
 You can see what source brought them to your website (email link, social media post, Google search, etc.).
 If that is not enough, you can also see how long they stayed on your site, what pages they viewed, and much more.
 Google Analytics is very powerful for your marketing efforts as it allows you to see what is working and what is not.

 The tools and resources provided through the Google for Nonprofits can help you significantly increase the reach of your nonprofit.